 VAT was introduced in Kenya with effect from 1 January 1990 to replace Sales Tax, which had been in operation since 1973.
-The basic law was contained in the VAT Act, Chapter 476 of the Laws of Kenya read together with the Regulations stemming from the Act.
+The basic law was contained in the VAT Act, Chapter 476 of the Laws of Kenya read together with the Regulations, initially published in 1994, stemming from the Act.
 The VAT Act, Cap.
-476 was repealed, and a new VAT Act came into effect on 1 September 2013.
+476 was repealed, and a new VAT Act came into effect on 2 September 2013.